mattermost/docs/source/onboard/multi-factor-authentication.rst

 .. note::

   Turning on MFA enforcement prevents users from accessing the site until set up is complete.
-It is recommended that you turn on enforcement during non-peak hours when people are less likely to be using Mattermost.
+We recommended that you turn on enforcement during non-peak hours when people are less likely to be using Mattermost.